43 Books About Mexico For Travelers & History Buffs

 Travel Literature About Mexico

-32. On The Plain Of Snakes by Paul Theroux
+43. On The Plain Of Snakes by Paul Theroux

 This one is probably going to be moved into the section on my top 5 favorite books about Mexico.
 I didn’t recognize the name Paul Theroux when I first saw this book recommended.
 It is such an enjoyable experience to know nothing about a book beforehand and read it with zero preconceived notions about what it will be about.

 This old man takes a road trip through Mexico.
-I am in a number of Facebook groups where people do this all the time except this old man had access to a lot of well-known intellectuals along the way.
+I am in some Facebook groups where people do this all the time except this old man had access to a lot of well-known intellectuals along the way.
 He js an incredibly well-read foreigners who has never really lived in Mexico and doesn’t speak Spanish very well so tells stories of everyday people he met at breakfast.
 Sometimes those people are very interesting.

 More than anything, Paul Theroux is a reader.
 I got more recommendations for books about Mexico from this one book than I have found anywhere.
 I had to start the book over and keep a pen close by to jot down the books that he read to write each section.